Real-Sello/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. What about 2? - script that displays the content of /etc/passwd and /etc/hosts.

-4.Last lines of a file - script that displays the last 10 lines of /etc/passwd.
+4. Last lines of a file - script that displays the last 10 lines of /etc/passwd.

 5. I'd prefer the first ones actually - script that displays the first 10 lines of /etc/passwd.